 In a nutshell, inside sales is entirely done by phone, over email or through an online portal (like using live chat on your website).

-Live chat on website
+Live chat on website for inside sales

 Even locally, though, inside sales have advantages and this is covered in the next few sections.

 You might also have heard the terms “virtual sales”, “sales in the cloud” or a variation thereof.
 These refer to the same notion: inside sales.